jonathanstyu/jonathanstyu.github.com/_posts/reviews/2017-04-16-your-name-review.md

 Coming into this movie, I was spoiled on that there was some sort of natural disaster event midway through the movie.
 I had expected it to be something like an avalanche or an earthquake (shades of Fukushima) but to find that it was the comet itself was a surprise to me.
 I am not 100% convinced of a comet hitting a town - seems pretty unlikely if you ask me - but okay whatever, I'll buy it.

-Becuase you know what?
+'Cuz you know what?
 It's effing beautiful.
 Getting to see the comet actually come through the clouds is just worth it.

 ![Worth it](http://i.imgur.com/jKwaevs.jpg)